Zilliqa/ZIP/zips/zip-18.md

 - Changing the constant value of **NORMAL_TRAN_GAS** from **1** to **50**

-Furthermore, the currently extremely low TX fees make little sense with respect to the token-economic model of Zilliqa [2], as it requires burning fees in order to get ZIL inflation rate at meaningful levels, let’s say < 5%.
+Furthermore, the currently extremely low transaction fees make little sense with respect to the token-economic model of Zilliqa [2], as it requires burning fees in order to get ZIL inflation rate at meaningful levels, let’s say < 5%.

 - DS Block reward = 275,000 ZIL [3]
 - Circulating Supply = 14.2e9 ZIL [4]